polychromatic/website/pages/download/mageia.md

     openrazer: https://software.opensuse.org/download.html?project=hardware%3Arazer&package=openrazer-meta
 ---

-> Only stable builds are avaliable for this distribution.

-Supports Mageia 7, 8 and Cauldron.
+Supports Mageia 9 and Cauldron.

 Open a Terminal and run these commands.
 Change the release version if necessary: